Contrast-Security-OSS/docs/content/admin/policy_mgmt/SecurityControls.md

 <a href="assets/images/Security-control-add.png" rel="lightbox" title="Add a security control"><img class="thumbnail" src="assets/images/Security-control-add.png"/></a>

 After choosing a Name, Type and Language, specify the API and choose the vulnerability rules to which you'd like to apply the control.
 You can choose **All**, or select one or more individual vulnerabilities.

+>**Notes:**
-It is important to note that Security Controls are intended to target only java.lang.String parameters (not boolean, int, long, short double, float, etc).
+ * Security Controls are intended to target only `java.lang.String` parameters (not boolean, int, long, short double, float, etc.).

->**Note:** Servers may require restart.
+ * Servers may require restart.
 Contrast provides a list of servers affected by your selection.

 ### Vulnerability Details

-The Details tab is available for specific vulnerabilities for which Contrast captured runtime data flow.
+The **Details** tab is available for specific vulnerabilities for which Contrast captured runtime data flow.
 If Contrast notices a potential security control or an interesting event, it's shown in the tab as a low severity (green) event.
 After expanding the details of this event, you can click a button to add a security control.

 <a href="assets/images/Security-control-details-tab.png" rel="lightbox" title="Create a security control from the vulnerability Details tab"><img class="thumbnail" src="assets/images/Security-control-details-tab.png"/></a>